Tiago Parente (footballer, born 2004): Club career

 Born in Sintra in the Lisbon District, Parente played as a youth for Casa Pia A.C. and C.F.
 Os Belenenses, both in the capital city, before joining G.D.
 Estoril Praia in 2017.
 On 25 July 2022, having already represented Estoril's under-23 team at age 18, he was loaned for two years to Sporting CP and their under-19 team.

 On 17 May 2025, Parente made his professional debut on the last day of the Primeira Liga season, playing the last 18 minutes as a substitute in a 4–0 home win over C.F.
 Estrela da Amadora.
 He had spent the campaign in the under-23 team, scoring once and assisting twice in 20 games, while training with the first team under manager Ian Cathro.

 Parente signed a new contract on 10 July 2025, linking him to the Canarinho until 2029.
 On 11 August, the new season began with Estrela again the visitors to the Estádio António Coimbra da Mota; Parente played the full game and scored the first goal of a 1–1 draw, assisted by right-back Pedro Carvalho.
+After 15 games and two goals, he was loaned to F.C.
+Felgueiras in Liga Portugal 2 on 2 February 2026.
+He played 12 more games, without scoring, as his team finished 11th.